 As previously mentioned, unlike drugs, there are no side effects to worry about.
 Antifungal drugs are especially troublesome for people with a bad liver, so this would be a great alternative.

 In most cases, doctors recommend regular pharmaceuticals.
 Even if you cannot use oral drugs, there are lots of topical creams for fungus.
 You can either get tablets, nail polish, or cream.

 No matter what, patients are required to do blood tests before they can use these drugs, which speaks volumes regarding their volatility.

 The main reason why vinegar works is because it is acidic.
 In nature, acidic substances have a strong impact on fungus and bacteria.

-The great thing about vinegar is that it is completely safe.
+The great thing about this aqueous solution is that it is completely safe.
 It is a substance that we put in food all the time, so there is no issue putting it on your feet or soaking them in vinegar.
-Depending on the severity of a case, vinegar can either slow down the fungus or eliminate it completely.
+Depending on the severity of a case, the treatment can either slow down the fungus or eliminate it completely.

 Vinegar basically makes your body less hospitable to various fungus attacks by increasing the pH levels of your skin.
 In that sense, it can also be used for prevention or early stages.
 Our grandmas have used it for various infections, so it all adds up.